Attendee Safety Plan

 ACS is committed to keeping members and event attendees safe from COVID-19.

-To promote the safety of everyone at the event, ACS will follow the guidance and requirements of the CDC, State of Illinois, Illinois Department of Public Health (IDPH), McCormick Place Convention Center (MPCC) and other local regulations regarding COVID safety practices.
-This Attendee Safety Plan may change from time-to-time until the start of and during ACS Fall 2022.
+To promote the safety of everyone at the event, ACS will follow the guidance and requirements of the CDC, California Department of Public Health, San Francisco Department of Public Health (DPH), The Moscone Center (San Francisco Convention Center) and other local regulations regarding COVID safety practices.
+This Attendee Safety Plan may change from time-to-time until the start of and during ACS Fall 2023.

 Failure to adhere to the following requirements could lead to removal from the venue or other disciplinary action.

-- ACS is recommending that all ACS Fall 2022 attendees, exhibitors, vendors, and ACS staff wear a face mask while in the McCormick Place Convention Center, or any facility hosting an ACS-sponsored event or meeting, or while attending an ACS hosted/sponsored events or meetings.
+- ACS is recommending that all ACS Fall 2023 attendees, exhibitors, vendors, and ACS staff wear a face mask while in the Moscone Center, or any facility hosting an ACS-sponsored event or meeting, or while attending an ACS hosted/sponsored event or meeting.

 - A recommended mask should be at least 2 layers of breathable fabric or hospital grade material, fully covers the nose, nostrils, mouth and fits firmly under the chin, and fits snugly, but comfortably against the side of the face.